jbcodeforce/BetterToDoBackEnd/README.md

-# Better To Do App
+# Better To Do App Back end

+This is the back end to manage meeting and to do.

 ## Dependencies